Diocese of El Tigre

-The Roman Catholic Diocese of El Tigre (Dioecesis Tigrensis) is a diocese located in the city of El Tigre in the Ecclesiastical province of Cumaná in Venezuela.
+The Diocese of El Tigre (Dioecesis Tigrensis) is a Latin Church diocese of the Catholic Church in the state of Anzoátegui, Venezuela.
+It episcopal see is the city of El Tigre.
+It is a suffragan diocese in the ecclesiastical province of Cumaná.

-The diocese covers an area of the some part of the Anzoátegui State.
-It's divided into 14 parishes, having 13 priests and 6 seminarians all together.

 History

 On May 31, 2018, Pope Francis established the Diocese of El Tigre, when it was split off from the Diocese of Barcelona in Venezuela.